nicedreams/rsyncsnap/README.md

 ## Features

+- Creates date/time stamped folders every backup making it easier to find files for restore.
 - Can perform push or pull backups.
 Does push on default.
 Use --pull and --sudo for pull backups.
 - Can create and store backup snapshots on local machine or remote server using ssh.
 - Snapshots are Samba `vfs_shadow_copy2` compatible with Windows Previous Versions.
 - Uses updated soft link to most current backup within backup directory to keep track of previous snapshot.
 - Using single directory as source will backup single directory.
-- Using include file as source will backup directories listed in file.
+- Using include file as source will backup multiple directories listed in file.
 - The use of .includes file is for adding single or multiple sources to backup.
-Can use any name for the file and extension.
+Can use any name and file and extension.
 - The use of .excludes file is for excluding directories and files patterns from backup.
-Can use any name for the file and extension.
+Can use any name and file and extension.
-- Destination directory (snapshot archive) will be named the same as what the include filename is.  (mybackup.include = /mnt/ext-backup/rsyncsnap/mybackup@2020.03.18-15.01.25)  Can have multiple backup archives with their own custom name in same destination.
-Can use --backup-name or --name to use that name instead of what file/source is named.
+- Destination directory (snapshot archive) will be named the same as what the include filename is named (without extension if there is one) or named after the single folder that is used as source (if not using include).  (mybackup.include = /mnt/ext-backup/rsyncsnap/mybackup@2020.03.18-15.01.25)  Can have multiple backup archives with their own custom name in same destination.

 ----------------------------------------------------------------------------------

 - Recommended to name backup destination directory "rsyncsnap" to help keep track and knowing how your backup snapshots were made.  (/mnt/ext-backup/rsyncsnap)
-- Ranger (ranger.github.io) makes it easier to browse snapshots in destination when using shell when have a lot of snapshots in destination.
-Or use any file manager you like be is text or GUI.
+- Ranger (ranger.github.io) makes it easier to browse snapshots in destination when using shell when have a lot of snapshots.
+Or use any shell or GUI file manager you like.

 ----------------------------------------------------------------------------------

 ## Warnings
 - Do not delete the soft link to rsyncsnap-current directory!
-The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup.
+The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup when creating hardlinks.
 - Be careful with backup snapshot number.
 If snapshot amount is set to a low number like 1 then all snapshots will be removed.
 - Changing permissions on destination directories after a snapshot backup was performed can cause issues during next snapshot run since rsync is set to preserve owner and group permissions.
-It is best to not change anything at the destination.
+It is best to not change anything at the destination and consider it read-only.
-- Be careful when using --snap-amount and --snap-days together as --snap-days may remove more snapshots than planned if not used properly.
+- Be careful when using --snapshots and --days together, as --days may remove more snapshots than planned if not planned properly.

 ## Installation